 Along with Ragon Institute colleagues Thumbi Ndung’u, Krista L. Dong, and Douglas S. Kwon, Dr. Walker was integral in establishing the FRESH (Females Rising through Education, Support and Health) study in KwaZulu-Natal, South Africa.
 This effort has successfully merged characterization of the immunology and virology of acute HIV infection with social good in the heart of the African HIV epidemic.
 Dr. Walker was also instrumental in establishing the MIT course ‘Evolution of an Epidemic’, through which MIT undergraduates across disciplines examine the medical, scientific, policy, and public health responses to the AIDS epidemic through an immersive experience in Durban, South Africa.

 Dr. Walker is a Professor of Medicine at Harvard Medical School, Professor of the Practice of Medicine at MIT, and Professor of Medicine at the Nelson Mandela School of Medicine at the University of KwaZulu-Natal in Durban, South Africa.
 He is also a Howard Hughes Medical Institute investigator.
+He is a co-leader of the Massachusetts Consortium on Pathogen Readiness (MassCPR), a group of collaborators propelled by a mission to address the challenges of COVID-19 and enhance preparedness for future pandemics.

 Dr. Walker is an elected member of the National Academy of Medicine and the American Academy of Arts and Sciences, as well as an elected fellow of the American Academy of Microbiology and the American Association for the Advancement of Science.
 He is the recipient of numerous awards, including the NIH Merit Award and the Doris Duke Distinguished Clinical Scientist Award.